vector-js/vector/website/content/_index.md

 </div>
 </div>

-### Sidebar
+### Sidebar Layout

-The sidebar layout is another classic layout that works well with a little bit more available space, but still looks good in an article.
+The sidebar layout is another classic layout that works well with a little bit more available space.

 <div class="ex-section ex3">
 <div class="ex-area">